What is Kugel?

 The apple kugel from The Jewish-American Kitchen was much more promising.
 When I halved the recipe, the volume of kugel was so minimal that I transferred it to a small pie pan to bake.
 Several elements of the recipe stood out to me.
 The layer of apples on the bottom and top lighten it up and provide a nice texture balance to the crunchy farfel.
 The farfel is initially coated with egg and browned in a sauté pan – a nice extra step that could be enhanced further with some flavoring at this stage.
 I was also intrigued by the nut topping which I enhanced by toasting the nuts first.
 The verdict was that it is a winning recipe but needed a bit more flavor throughout.
 I already added cinnamon, which the recipe didn’t call for and my son suggested a hint of nutmeg would be nice too.
 If each element – the apples, the farfel, and the nut topping – is flavored on their own before combining, the kugel will really shine.

 - I use real butter when I make kugels because I don’t keep kosher and will mix meat and dairy.
 But if you are keeping kosher, the recipe does call for margarine, not butter and you should substitute accordingly.
-Below is the recipe as I plan to make it on Monday.
-If I modify it even further, I will pop back into the post and edit it again.
+Below is the recipe as I plan to make it on the next pass.

 - I used to buy matzo farfel in a box.
 DON’T. It couldn’t be easier to crush up yourself and it will be much cheaper and fresher.
 Just put the boards in a ziploc and roll over them with a rolling pin.
 I found that two standard size matzo boards equal about one cup of matzo farfel.

 - I plan to add 1/2 – 1 cup of raisins to the farfel mixture.
 I will heat the raisins (perhaps some diced apricots as well) with some orange juice or sweet red kosher wine – just enough to cover them to help soften them up.
 Then let them cool and add the liquid and raisins to the farfel mixture.
-I will see how that turns out and modify the recipe accordingly.
+(UPDATE 4.21.16 – I have developed another recipe that uses raisins and apricots with a crunchy topping – be sure to click over and check out my Apricot Apple Matzo Farfel Kugel as well.)

 More Passover Recipe Inspiration: